sgchun/nps/README.md

    ./run_all_chroms.sh sge/nps_score.dosage.job testdata/Test1/npsdat/ testdata/Test1/ Test1.val 60
    ```

-   Then, NPS combines polygenic scores across all chromosomes and shifted windows with `nps_val.R`.
+   Then, NPS combines polygenic scores across all chromosomes and shifted windows with `nps_val.R` and reports the overall prediction accuracies.
 The command arguments are:
-   * `--out`: NPS data directory (`testdata/Test1/npsdat/`)
+   * `--out`: NPS data directory (`testdata/Test1/npsdat`)
    * `--val-dataset`: *DatasetID* for validation cohort: `Test1.val`
    ```
-   Rscript npsR/nps_val.R --out testdata/Test1/npsdat \
+   Rscript npsR/nps_val.R --out testdata/Test1/npsdat --val-dataset Test1.val
-       --val-dataset Test1.val
    ```

    We provides the following optional arguments:
     * `--val-dir`: directory of validation cohort data if it is different from training data dir
-    * `--val-fam`: sample information file for the validation cohort (by default, <val dir>/*DatasetID*.fam, in this example, `testdata/Test1/Test1.val.fam`)
+    * `--val-fam`: sample file for the validation cohort (by default, {val dir}/{val dataset ID}.fam, e.g. `testdata/Test1/Test1.val.fam`)
-    * `--val-phen`: phenotype information file for training cohort.
-If this argument is not specified, by default, NPS searches phenotype data in the provided fam file first.
-If phenotypes are missing in the fam file, NPS look up a default phenotype file (<val dir>/*DatasetID*.phen, in this example, `testdata/Test1/Test1.val.fam`).
+    * `--val-phen`: phenotype file for training cohort.
+If this is not specified, NPS searches phenotype data first in the provided fam file.
+If phenotypes are also missing in the fam file, NPS look up a default phenotype file ({val dir}/{val dataset ID}.phen, e.g. `testdata/Test1/Test1.val.fam`).
   See [File Formats](https://github.com/sgchun/nps/blob/master/FileFormats.md) for the details.
-If the risk prediction model was trained with the sex covariate at the step (6), NPS will incorporate the sex in the validation model as well.
-In this case, the .fam file of validation data is expected to include the sex information.
+If the risk prediction model was trained with the sex covariate at the step (6), NPS will incorporate the sex in the validation model as well using the sex in validation sample fam file.

   NPS stores the polygenic risk scores computed for the validation cohort in `testdata/Test1/Test1.val.phen.nps_score`.
 For test set #1, NPS will print out the following accuracy statistics:
    > ...